rustfoundation/foundation.rust-lang.org/news/rust-foundation-project-director-election-update.md

 ---

-For more information, please refer to this update from the Rust Project Leadership Council.&nbsp;
+For more information, please refer to <a target="_blank" rel="noopener" href="https://blog.rust-lang.org/2023/08/30/electing-new-project-directors.html">this update</a> from the Rust Project Leadership Council shared on the Inside Rust blog.&nbsp;

 The Rust Foundation looks forward to welcoming the newest Project Directors to the board in October!